HomeTipsHow to Get a Job in Canada as a...

 As a newcomer in Canada, your resume is a major component for getting interviews and job opportunities.

-Although, Canadian resumes are usually in a traditional format and employers prefer to read the highlights of your work experience rather than long lists of the jobs you have done.
+However, Canadian resumes are usually in a traditional format, and employers prefer to read the highlights of your work experience rather than long lists of your jobs.

 Consider tailoring your resume for each job opportunity you want to apply for rather than submitting the same generic resume for every ad you see.

-Don’t forget to make sure you have all the contact information for every company you are applying to and follow them up within one week of submitting your resume to indicate your interest.
+Remember to make sure you have all the contact information for every company you are applying to and follow up with them within one week of submitting your resume to indicate your interest.

-Finding a job in Canada becomes a less challenging process when you have strong references.
+Finding a job in Canada becomes less challenging when you have strong references.

 Try obtaining an employment reference from all your previous employers, but only those references relevant to the jobs you are applying for in Canada.